What is the Super Co-Contribution

 - You make a personal contribution by 30 June of that income year to your SMSF.

-- You cannot claim a deduction in your income personal tax return for the contribution.
+- You do not claim a deduction in your personal income tax return for the contribution.

 Your total income must be below the higher income threshold.